kongebra/kirki-generator/README.md

 # Kirki Generator
-A simple web-based generator for rapid development with Kirki Framework.
+A simple web-based generator for rapid development for the Kirki Framework for WordPress.

+# Usage
+Open index.html in your favorit browser.